You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 You Deserve Compensation

 If you’re not sure where to begin, we can help.
-The Law Offices of Jason E. Taylor is experienced in providing the people of North and South Carolina with the legal guidance they need.
+The Law Offices of Jason E. Taylor has experience providing North and South Carolina people with the legal guidance they need.
 We take a personal interest in the health and wellness of our clients, and our attorneys have a genuine interest in helping them seek justice for the injuries they sustained.
 If your employer is responsible for your injury, you deserve time to heal and recover without worrying about where your next paycheck is coming from.
 Let our experienced North Carolina work injuries attorneys aggressively pursue your full compensation on your behalf.